Acasa / Tematici Specifice / Tineretul rural

 Has our theme got you thinking?
 Want to talk about it?
 Come onto our discussion board to interact with other members and talk about a wide range of topics concerning this month's theme of Rural Youth.
 Chat about the poverty cycle, migration, or the effects of corporations buying up farmland and how these issues are affecting everyone around the world.
 You can also visit other boards like Employment, Poverty & Globalization, Education, Cultural Diversity & Equity or Environment to further your conversation.
-Discuta
+Discuss!

 Global Gallery's Rural Section Competition was entitled "Rice."